Skip to content

 Tzununa: Complete Guide to Lake Atitlan’s Holistic Village

-Tzununa is one of the fastest growing villages on Lake Atitlan and it has been fascinating to watch its popularity grow.
-In the decade plus that we’ve been visiting Lake Atitlan, we watched it go from unknown and barely on the tourist radar to one of the trendiest places to stay.
+Tzununa is one of the fastest growing villages on Lake Atitlan and it has been fascinating to watch its popularity increase.
+In the 15 years or so that we’ve been visiting Lake Atitlan, we watched it go from unknown and barely on the tourist radar to one of the trendiest places to stay.

 San Marcos la Laguna has historically been the focus for spiritual / holistic / new age / hippie crowd, with some suggesting it is actually located on a spiritual energy vortex.
 Whether that is actually a thing, or if San Marcos just happens to be the place a lot of likeminded people began to gather, is mostly irrelevant.